oxcsml/epimap/docs/data-methods.md

 an initial phase which infers the latent epidemic process in each local authority, and a second phase which infers the $R_t$ and metapopulation model parameters.

-Detailed description of the method and source code will be provided as soon as possible.
+Detailed description of the method along with additional experiments can be found in [this report](assets/docs/localcovid-writeup.pdf) .

+The source code for this project can be found on [github](https://github.com/oxcsml/Rmap/).

+### Ouputs

+The raw outputs from the daily runs, including all historic runs, can be found on the deployed branch of the public github repository for this project  [here](https://github.com/oxcsml/Rmap/tree/deployed/docs/assets/data).